Real Homotopy Theory of Semi-Algebraic Sets: Oriented semi-algebraic bundles and integration along the fiber

 The following is a formula for a double pushforward.\fn{\pl We would have like to have a general formula like for $E\ \stackrel{\pi_1}\to B\stackrel{\pi_2}\to X$ a composite of two oriented bundles, then $\pi_{2*}\pi_{1*}=(\pi_2\pi_1)_*$ but there is a problem even to state it because the intermediate form $\pi_{1*}(\mu)$ is not minimal, so we cannot pushforward it further.}

 \begin{prop} Let $\pi\colon E\rightarrow B$ be an oriented SA bundle.
 Let $N$ be an oriented compact semi-algebraic manifold, and consider the projection

 For $\mu\in\omin(E)$ and $\nu\in\omin(N)$,

-\end{prop} \begin{proof} By naturality it is enough to prove that the two forms to compare evaluate to the same on $\bbr{B}$ when $B$ is an oriented compact semi-algebraic manifold.
+\end{prop} \begin{proof} By naturality it is enough to prove that the two forms we are comparing evaluate to the same thing on $\bbr{B}$ when $B$ is an oriented compact semi-algebraic manifold.
 In that case\fn{\pl the sign in equation (5) of Ptop 5.10 in RHT-SAS need to be corrected.
 DONE!
 11july}

 \end{proof}